hammerheim-game/hammerheim-rules/5-warbands.md

 D3 Spears 2
 D3 Bows 3
 D3 Crossbow 4
-1 Suit of Heavy Armour 5
+1 Suit of Heavy Armor 5
 D3 Nets 6
 Rare items can only come from the crates placed in the middle of the Merchant's Square.
 Rare items may only be